rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 Note: The div element surrounding the Mutation component is there for other mutations you will implement in this section.

 The `id` for each repository should be available due to previous query result.
 It has to be used as a variable for the mutation to identify the repository.
-The Mutation component is used in a way like theQuery component, because it implements the render prop pattern as well.
-The first argument is different, though, as it a mutation as a function instead of the mutation result.
+The Mutation component is used like the Query component, because it implements the render prop pattern as well.
+The first argument is different, though, as it is the mutation itself instead of the mutation result.
 Use this function to trigger the mutation before expecting a result.
 Later, you will see how to retrieve the mutation result; for now, the mutating function can be used in a button element.
 In this case, it is already in a Button component:

 {{< highlight javascript "hl_lines=4 16 17 18 19 20 21" >}}
 ...